Sweet cheesecake and blueberries sit atop a buttery cake rimmed with a crunchy almond border.

 - Spread the batter out in the prepared pan - it will be thick.

-- In a bowl or in the food processor (no need to wash it out from earlier) beat on high speed (or whirl) the cream cheese, with the remaining 1/4 cup sugar, 1 egg and the lemon juice until smooth and creamy.
-Pour over the batter in the pan.
+- In a bowl or in the food processor (no need to wash it out from earlier) beat on high speed (or whirl) the cream cheese, with the remaining ¼ cup sugar, 1 egg, and the lemon juice until smooth and creamy.
+Pour over the

 - Cool on wire rack 15 minutes then remove the rim of the pan.
 Serve warm or at room temperature.